JCPedroza/review-sorting-algorithms-and-unit-testing-py-3.12/README.md

 | merge sort     | O(n log n) O(n log n) O(n log n) | O(n) O(n)                    |
 | heap sort      | O(n log n) O(n log n) O(n log n) | O(n) O(1)                    |
 | quick sort     | O(n log n) O(n log n) O(n^2)     | O(n) O(n)                    |

+## Contributing

+Found a bug, typo, or mistake?
+Want to refactor, optimize, or improve something in this repository? **Send a pull request!
+Pull requests are always welcome!**

+There's no need to create an issue.
+Just use a descriptive commit message and I'll format it adequately when accepting the pull request.
+Contributing here is as simple as commiting your changes and sending a pull request!

 ## Resources